Everything you need to know about Multi Tyre Rollers

 What are the main benefits of using multi tyre rollers?

-When looking at the key benefits of multi tyre rollers, it’s hard not to compare other rollers such as steel rollers or static steel rollers to really understand the difference.
+When looking at the key benefits of multi tyre rollers, it’s hard not to compare them to other rollers such as steel rollers or static steel rollers to really understand the difference.

-For example, when compared to steel rollers, multi tyre rollers have a greater ability to achieve a more uniform degree of compaction and an increased level of compaction density via their varying weight range.
+For example, when compared to steel rollers, a multi tyre roller offers more uniform compaction and greater compaction density thanks to its variable weight range.

-They’re also incredibly comfortable and easy to operate with great vison due to cab height & size, ergonomic controls, sliding seats and improved braking and steering assemblies (on newer models of course).
+They’re also incredibly comfortable and easy to operate with great vision due to cab height and size, ergonomic controls, sliding seats and improved braking and steering assemblies on newer models.

-These ergonomic controls & vision allow the operator to easily focus on compacting the surface whilst maintaining a safe working environment, eliminating the need to constantly adjust the controls or even frequently moving the seat just to get a clear line of sight to the roller.
+These ergonomic controls and visibility allow the operator to focus on compacting the surface whilst maintaining a safe working environment, eliminating the need to constantly adjust the controls or move the seat just to get a clear line of sight.

-You’d be forgiven for thinking that these newer intuitive controls would require additional levels of training or practice – they’re actually often less technical than vibrating rollers, and newer operators of all experience levels will find them supremely easy to operate to achieve the best compaction finish.
+You’d be forgiven for thinking that these newer intuitive controls would require additional training or practice, but they’re often less technical than vibrating rollers, and newer operators will find them easy to operate and capable of achieving an excellent compaction finish.

 While newer models may have important technology improvements, older multi tyre rollers can still get the job done.
 Both newer and older multi tyre rollers have the same basic build.
 They consist of a heavily loaded body, some even featuring adjustable ballasting systems with a row of 3,4 or 6 closely spaced tyres which are usually overlapped.